sakalu1234/Cyclistic-Case-Study/README.md

-****In some start_station_name and end_station_name contain irregular symbol and text, so I decided to remove it and I also to modified the latitude and longitude coordinates to match each stations.
+****In some start_station_name and end_station_name contain irregular symbol and text, so I decided to remove it and I also modified the latitude and longitude coordinates to match each stations.